universedocs/Universe-Docs/README.md

 ## -- Training tool
 ## -- Can export to file and print hard copy
 ## -- Use it online and/or offline mode
+## -- All items are reusable and no duplicates

 **NOTE 1**: Database files are missing!
 Anybody who copied my previous source code you should have database files!
 Can you send it to me at kumar.muthaiah@yahoo.com, else i need to do lots of effort!
 I've a old copy of database files!
 If nobody gives the latest database files, then I will try to fix the old one and put here, but it will take time!